Susros/NUesc/server/README.md

 # NUesc Cloud Server

 The server helps communication between Web Application and Raspberry Pi.
-It listen to the message sent from Raspberry Pi and Web Application, then sends a response back.
+It listens to the message sent from Raspberry Pi and Web Application, then sends a response back.
 The communication is done via Socket.

 ## Requirement